 Professional Development Seminar

-The Professional Development Seminar meets on the 1st and 3rd Fridays of each month for one and one-half hours.
-This didactic is held in conjunction with the Postdoctoral Residents and covers diversity and cultural issues in Psychology as well as other topics that are critical in the delivery of healthcare services.
+The Professional Development Seminar meets on the 1st Friday of each month for one and one-half hours.
+This didactic is held in conjunction with the Postdoctoral Residents and covers professional issues in Psychology as well as other topics that are critical in the delivery of healthcare services.
 In addition, topics related to ethics and legal aspects of Psychology, licensure, resume building, job applications, and many other topics important to the professional development as a psychologist are included.

 The Department of Psychiatry Behavioral Medicine Grand Rounds